PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/styling/+page.md

 :::

-You can make it taller by giving it a `size()`, but it's also possible to make it taller by giving it some padding on the top side and bottom side. *Padding* is simply some amount of space between the components edge and its content.
+You can make it taller by giving it a `grow()`, but it's also possible to make it taller by giving it some padding on the top side and bottom side. *Padding* is simply some amount of space between the components edge and its content.
 Call the configuration method `padding()` to give the component some padding, and pass it:

 1. The number of millimeters padding you want the component to have
 2. A string indicating which sides of the component the padding should be added to: